Jeysen34/FairyMander/FIT_Website.md

 # Project Description
-**Problem:** Gerrymandering poses a threat to our democracy; it has the potential to make voting obsolete.
+Gerrymandering poses a threat to our democracy; it has the potential to make voting obsolete.
 Representatives manipulate district lines to control the voting outcome using two popular strategies; packing and cracking.
 Packing involves grouping like-minded individuals into one district as a way to keep them "contained".
 Cracking is used to split like-minded individuals up in order to dilute their votes, thus making them ineffective.